aholbreich/engineering-excerise1/solution1/Readme.md

 ### Testing

-Having runnig services, files can be uploaded with cURL like:
+Having runnig services files can be uploaded with cURL command like:
 ```
+# assuming statements file in the current directory
-curl --form file=@statements3.csv http://localhost:8080/upload
+curl --form file=@statements.csv http://localhost:8080/upload
 ```
+Logs of the servives can be checked with `docker logs` or `docker-compose logs` see documentation